Read an important announcement about Bitcoin from Bitcoin.com.

 - You can safely archive the old address and transfer the funds to your wallet

 Once you have successfully moved your cold storage funds online, they are ready to spend.
 Note: Never reuse cold storage wallets.
 Once you have redeemed them online, follow the process outlined above to create a new one when necessary.
-Want a cool place to spend your BTC?
+Want a cool place to spend your Bitcoin?
 Check out the Bitcoin.com store!